dinomatic/docs.dinomatic.com/content/docs/akurai.md

 # Akurai Theme

 Akurai is a versatile WordPress theme for creating and managing awesome sports betting affiliate websites.
-It's unique and modern and makes your website stand out among others.
+It's unique and modern, making your website stand out among others.

 ---